AdobeDocs/marketo.en/help/sky/how-to-enable-roles-for-marketo-sky.md

 ---
 title: how-to-enable-roles-for-marketo-sky.md
 description: How to Enable Roles for Marketo Sky
+exl-id: 10b7bc52-6f64-4d54-9bec-dcf3ad9afda9
 ---
 # How to Enable Roles for Marketo Sky

 <br>&nbsp;